 Why should you consider creating an online course?

 The whole concept of education has evolved radically over the past few years.
-It’s no longer considered absolutely necessary that you are physically present in a classroom in order to learn, you just need access to the internet.
+It’s no longer considered necessary to be physically present in a classroom in order to learn, when the internet is all you need.

-It’s about providing convenience and flexibility around learning to an audience that is looking to grow their knowledge and / or upskill in order navigate today’s constantly evolving world of work…
+It’s about providing convenience and flexibility around learning to an audience that is looking to grow their knowledge and / or upskill to navigate today’s constantly evolving world of work…

-In previous podcast episode, Creating Online Courses by Repurposing Content, we spoke to the fantastic Teresa Heath-Waring.
-Teresa is an award-winning international speaker, trainer, podcaster, author and business owner, who is noted as one of the UK’s top Marketing Influencers.
-She has repurposed content into online courses with great success and has some excellent advice on how to go about it, so do visit that post for more.
+In our previous podcast episode, Creating Online Courses by Repurposing Content, we spoke to the fantastic Teresa Heath-Waring.
+Teresa is an award-winning international speaker, trainer, podcaster, author and business owner, and is noted as one of the UK’s top Marketing Influencers.
+She has repurposed content into online courses with great success and has some excellent advice on how you can do the same.

-So, you have the content and believe that your audience would appreciate and benefit from receiving it in an easy-to-navigate, engaging format… what are the next steps?
+So, if you have the content you believe your audience would appreciate and benefit from receiving in an easy-to-navigate, engaging format…what are the next steps?

-How to repurpose content to create an online course
+How to repurpose your content into a course

 1. Determine the goal

-First you will want to have a goal.
+First you need a goal.
 What is the purpose behind creating this online course?
 Is it lead generation, is it solely to provide added value to your audience, is it a low-cost way to generate revenue, or is it a combination?
-The goal will determine the end product and help to keep you focused during the creation process.
+That goal will determine the end product and help to keep you focused during the creation process.

 2. Decide on the topic